Kotlinlearncs.online LogoJava

 To fill in the missing piece of the puzzle, we need to meet the class that sits at the top of Kotlin’s class hierarchy, Any:

-Practice: Simple Person Inheritance
+Solve: Simple Person Inheritance (Practice)

 Created By: Geoffrey Challen